DLR-RM/RAFCON/doc/tutorials.rst

 values can be modified to generate the same console info prints while a run of the state machine.

+.. _tutorial_rafcon_library_path:

 Option 2
 """"""""

-Instead of specifying the path of the library in he config file, there is an alternative solution.
+Instead of specifying the path of the library in the config file, there is an alternative solution.
 You can also set an environmental variable with name :envvar:`RAFCON_LIBRARY_PATH` and colon-separated paths to state machines, e. g. ``~/Desktop/rafcon_tutorial_library``.
 These libraries